 - The banana bread will need to be COMPLETELY cooled before you freeze it.
 If there is any heat left in the bread it will sweat in the packaging and form ice crystals.
 This adds extra moisture to the loaf and will make it kind of mushy around the outside.

 - Another reason it needs to be wrapped well is to prevent freezer burn.
-Nothing is worst than that taste and flavor on your delicious bread!
+Nothing is worse than that taste and flavor on your delicious bread!

 - Makes sure your banana bread is not overbaked, to begin with.
 It dries out just slightly after being in the freezer, so start with a moist loaf, to begin with.